auctoritae/Hedonist/README.md

 - Explore different places, sights, food and walking ideas
 - Save your favorites for the future
 - Learn more info about each place
-- Plan your routes and book the best restaurants via phone call
+- Plan your routes and book the best restaurants via your phone
 - Enjoy life, be a true Hedonist and support the local business

 ### Tech Stack: